hulquest/ez-rancher/README.md

 }
 ```

-A container image with an over 70% smaller size can be created by setting the environment variable `EZR_COMPRESS_BINARIES` to `true`.
-This will compress `terraform`, `kubectl` and all plugin binaries.
+A container image over 70% smaller can be created by setting the environment variable `EZR_COMPRESS_BINARIES` to `true`.
+This will compress `terraform`, `kubectl` and all Terraform plugin binaries.

 ```bash
 export EZR_COMPRESS_BINARIES=true; make build